mazecare/.github/INTEGRATION.md

 * **Q: What types of systems can integrate with Mazecare?**
     * A: EHR/EMR systems, Clinic Management Systems, Hospital Information Systems, patient applications, claim management systems, CRM systems, billing platforms, IoT devices, etc.)
 * **Q: Does Mazecare provide an API for integration?**
     * A: Yes, Mazecare provides a complete GraphQL set of APIs.
-Currenctly more 700 apis (questies, mutations, subscriptions)
+Currenctly more 700 apis (queries, mutations, subscriptions)
 * **Q: What authentication methods does Mazecare use?**
     * A: OAuth 2.0 and Bearer JWT tokens
 * **Q: Is there a developer portal or documentation available?**
     * A: Not yet, but we are currently building one
 * **Q: Are webhooks supported?**
     * A: Not yet but we will build webhook capabilities if there is a need for it for any client.
+* **Q: Can Mazecare be self-hosted?**
+    * A: Yes, the entire Mazecare system can be self-hosted using Docker.
+* **Q: Where can Mazecare be deployed?**
+    * A: Mazecare can be deployed in various cloud environments or on-premises, either in Mazecare's infrastructure or the client's infrastructure.

 ## Technical FAQ